xAranaktu/FIFA-18---Career-Mode-Cheat-Table/README.md

 * **How can I edit player traits?**
   - Traits list is available [here](#traits).
-If you want to add more than 1 trait then you need to sum values of traits in windows calculator. for example, 2 - Long Throw-in & 4 - Power free kick.
+For older Cheat table version, if you want to add more than 1 trait then you need to sum values of traits in windows calculator. for example, 2 - Long Throw-in & 4 - Power free kick.
 2 + 4 = 6.
 If you set value of "traits1" to "6" in Cheat table your player will have "Long Throw-in" and "Power free kick" traits.
+In newer versions just replace '0' with '1'.

 * **Why cracked version is not supported?**